About The Race

 Probably the longest established long distance race in the country, since 1987 the East Coast Piers Race has attracted top continental sailors, and development classes, along with the cream of big cat sailors.
-However, the East Coast Piers Race isn't just for big cats - a shorter, but no less demanding course (known as The Colne Point Race) is always available for smaller cats.
+However, the East Coast Piers Race isn’t just for big cats – a shorter, but no less demanding course (known as The Colne Point Race) is always available for smaller cats and fast dinghies with a PY of 980 or faster.

-The Marconi team have the organisation down to a fine art - with a spacious marquee, a huge grassy boat park in which to camp and park, intimate little bar, and excellent race organisation.
+The Marconi team have the organisation down to a fine art – with a huge grassy boat park in which to camp and park, intimate bar and excellent race organisation.

-The course is marked with cruiser "mother ships" flying orange flags, and quite easy for first timers.
+The course is marked with cruiser “mother ships” flying orange flags, and is quite easy for first timers.
 It is a challenge, but a manageable one.
+At any time you can moor behind a mother ship and not be disqualified, we also have over 10 ribs along the course to help you if needed.

 Please Note